What are Zero Coupon Bonds?

 This feature focuses more on the investors.
-There is no reinvestment risk for the investors in ZCBs as they are automatically reinvested at the implied interest rate.
-In the case of bonds paying regular interest to the investor, they will have to again think of investing that money.
-They may not be able to invest at higher interest rate than the implicit interest rate of ZCBs.
+There is no reinvestment risk for the investors in zero coupon bonds as they get automatically reinvested at the implied interest rate.
+In the case of bonds paying regular interest to the investor, they will have to think of investing that money again.
+They may not be able to invest at a higher interest rate than the implicit interest rate of ZCBs.

 Highly Fluctuation Market Prices

 Market prices of zero-coupon bonds are prone to higher fluctuation than other coupon-paying bonds because they do not pay any interest during their lifetime.

 A company or government issuing zero-coupon bonds is at a high risk of repayment because the amount to be paid is huge.
 Effectively, the amount includes the money they actually received from the investors at the time of issue and the compounded interest on that money.
 Money grows many folds because they are a very long-term instrument.
 It has an inherent risk of repayment for investors and risk of bankruptcy for the issuer company or any other body.

 Read about various other Types of Bonds here.